 4. You don't offer multichannel support

 A multichannel strategy may involve being present everywhere your customers are, but there is a lot more to it than just that.
 If your digital team works 24/7 but your telephone support does not, it is not really a multichannel support experience for the customer.
-What’s more, 73% of customers fall in love with a brand simply because they were attended by friendly customer service representatives.
-This means, you will need to provide multichannel support across telephone, email, text and social media 365 days a year, 24 hours a day.
+What's more, 73% of customers fall in love with a brand simply because they were attended by friendly customer service representatives.
+This mean, you will need to provide multichannel support across telephone, email, text and social media 365 days a year, 24 hours a day.
 There can be no negotiations on this matter as poor customer service can quickly push customers towards your competitors.

 5. Your multichannel strategy lacks planning

 A multichannel strategy requires careful planning which takes into account several things such as technology, manpower, expenditure and customer interaction strategy.
-Without creating a unified strategy and planning well in advance, multichannel strategy can fail quickly.
+Without creating a unified strategy and planning well in advance, a multichannel strategy can fail quickly.
 Planning requires careful deliberations and consultations with not only your IT team and backend staff, but also your sales and marketing teams.
 Of course, your customer service team should be involved in planning too.
 To bring a unified experience to your customers, you need to unify your various teams and create a strategy that works for everyone.